susumuota/agi_3d_sim_env/gym-foodhunting/README.md

 I've tested on Mac OS X 10.13.6 (Python 3.6.5) and Ubuntu 16.04.

-See also these pages for more details of installation.
+Some packages need to install prerequisites.
+See these pages for more details of installation.

 - https://www.scipy.org/install.html
 - https://github.com/openai/gym#installation